A Python library for the Campaign Monitor API

 # Redirect your users to authorize_url.

-If your user approves your application, they will then be redirected to the redirect_uri you specified, which will include a code parameter, and optionally a state parameter in the query string.
-Your application should implement a handler which can exchange the code passed to it for an access token, using the exchange_token() function like so:
+parameter in the query string.
+Your application should implement a handler which can exchange the code passed to it for an access token, using the exchange_token()

 from createsend import *